animatlabs/animatlabs.github.io/_drafts/2026-05-04-kafka-signalr-realtime.md

   - ASP.NET Core
   - Event-Driven
 author: animat089
-last_modified_at: 2026-04-27
+last_modified_at: 2026-05-04
 sitemap: true
 toc: true
 toc_label: "Table of Contents"
 comments: true
 ---

-Open a browser tab.
-In another terminal, insert a row into PostgreSQL.
-Within a second, the browser updates.
+Insert a row in PostgreSQL.
+Open your browser.
+The change shows up in under a second.

-That is the full loop: database change, captured by Debezium, streamed through Kafka, consumed by a .NET `BackgroundService`, pushed to the browser via SignalR and SSE simultaneously.
-The [CDC piece](/2026/04/20/cdc-debezium-kafka/) stopped at the console consumer; this one gets those same events into the browser.
+Database row change, captured by Debezium, piped through Kafka, consumed by a .NET `BackgroundService`, pushed to the browser.
+The [CDC post](/technical/.net/data%20engineering/cdc-debezium-kafka/) ended at a console consumer.
+This picks up where that left off and gets those events into a browser tab.

-I wanted both SignalR and SSE side by side because someone always asks which to use.
-Fundamentals of SSE without Kafka or SignalR live in the [March SSE write-up](/2026/03/16/server-sent-events-dotnet/).
+I wired both SignalR and SSE to the same Kafka consumer so you can compare them.
+If you want SSE fundamentals without Kafka, I covered that in the [March SSE post](/technical/.net/server-sent-events-dotnet/).

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/KafkaSignalR){: .btn .btn--primary}

 ## The BackgroundService

-The Kafka consumer runs as a hosted service, which sounds dull until you realize you are multiplexing the same firehose into WebSocket frames and an HTTP stream without standing up two separate consumers.
-Each message gets pushed to two places: a SignalR hub group and a `Channel<string>` that feeds the SSE endpoint.
+One `BackgroundService`, two outputs.
+Every Kafka message goes to a SignalR hub group and to a `Channel<string>` that feeds the SSE endpoint.
+No need for two separate consumers.

 ```csharp
 using System.Threading.Channels;